-The following table summarizes activity for the Company's common stock warrants for the three months ended March 31, 2023:
+The warrants from the initial public offering are equity classified.
+The following table summarizes activity for the Company's IPO warrants for the three months ended March 31, 2024:

-Number of Shares Underlying Outstanding Weighted- Average Exercise Weighted- Average Remaining Contractual Term Aggregate Intrinsic Value Warrants Price (in Years) (in thousands) Outstanding, December 31, 2022 4,784,193 6.00 3.54 - Warrants granted - - - Warrants exercised = - - - Outstanding, March 31, 2023 4,784,193 6.00 3.29 -
+Number of Shares Underlying Outstanding Warrants Weighted- Average Exercise Price Weighted- Average Remaining Contractual Term (in Years) Aggregate Intrinsic Value (in thousands) Outstanding, December 31, 2023 4,784,193 6.00 2.54 - Warrants granted - - - Warrants exercised - - - - Outstanding, March 31, 2024 4,784,193 6.00 2.29 -

-See Note 11 for information on contingently issuable preferred stock warrants associated with our sale in March of Series A-1 Preferred Stock.
+See Note 12 for information on preferred stock warrants associated with our sale in March of Series A-1 Preferred Stock.